 A rail tour discovering unique Basque culture

-Superb sandy beaches, a mild climate and a delightful ocean promenade have drawn visitors to Biarritz for years.
-Here we see the region's lovely coastal resorts, the mighty Pyrenees and the unique Basque heritage.
+Superb sandy beaches, a mild climate, and a delightful ocean promenade have drawn visitors to Biarritz for years.
+We see the region's lovely coastal resorts and the mighty Pyrenees, all the while soaking in unique Basque heritage.

 On arrival in the French capital we transfer across the city to connect with our onward high-speed TGV rail service to Biarritz.
 This stylish town overlooking the rocky Atlantic Coast rose to prominence in the mid- 19th century, when Napoleon entertained both the French aristocracy and the crowned heads of Europe along its golden beach front.
 Today Biarritz retains much of its effortless glamour, flanked by alluring Belle Epoque townhouses and Art Deco buildings in its historic core.
-We spend the next six nights in the town at the Radisson Blu Hotel, which enjoys a superb location overlooking the ocean.
+We spend the next six nights in the town at the 4-Star Hôtel Mercure Biarritz Centre Plaza, which enjoys a superb location overlooking the ocean.

 This morning we begin our stay in Biarritz with a guided sightseeing tour.
 With its rich and varied history, the town boasts many arresting landmarks; these include the striking Russian Orthodox church, where Russian nobility were frequent visitors until the Soviet Revolution of 1917.